-Now that you’ve built a first version of your horizontal coverage, it’s time to put it to the test.
-This is where we introduce the concierge bot, which is a test bot into which testers enter questions and that details what it has understood.
+Now that you’ve built the first version of your horizontal coverage, it’s time to put it to the test.
+This is where we introduce the concierge bot, which is a test bot into which testers enter questions, and that details what it has understood.

 Testers can then confirm that the bot has understood a question correctly or mark the reply as false.
 This provides a second level of verification of the quality of your horizontal coverage.

 The results of the concierge bot are then used to refine your horizontal coverage.
 Use the previously collected logs to enrich your intents until you again reach 85% accuracy as in step 3.